rhboot/shim/SBAT.md

 number to be published for one of their product's components.
 This avoids triggering an industry wide re-publishing of otherwise safe components.

-In the example above, 1 is sbat's minimum global generation number.
+In the example above, 1 in `sbat,1` is sbat's minimum global generation number.

 A **product-specific minimum generation number** only applies to the instance of that component that is signed with that product name.
 Another product's